HQJ2221/codedetection.train/README.md

     - in QR Code test, AP score can exceed WeChat model by about 2%.
     - but in 1D Barcode test, AP score is not good enough.

-## Notes about running
+## How to train and inference

 - run this to train the model
-- Notice: You should config your env first!
+- Notice: You should config your env first(view [here](https://github.com/ShiqiYu/libfacedetection.train))

 ```sh
 CUDA_VISIBLE_DEVICES=0 python tools/train.py ./configs/yunet_n.py --cfg-options runner.max_epochs=1